Skip to Content

 It’s impossible to properly match the spec using regex only — you can validate that allowed characters are in allowed places but you can’t validate the meaning those characters have.
 The position of subtag and arrangement matters.
 Also, this program returns explanations why it deemed the input not to be a language tag.

-is wrong because it contains two region tags, 419
+For example, de-419-DE is wrong because it contains two region tags, 419 and DE.

 Existing regex-based solutions like ietf-language-tag-regexopens in a new tab don’t have much of a logic besides enforcing subtag order and subtag length, for example, it reports any string, longer than two characters, as a valid language tag.
 We, on other hand, validate each value against known IANA-registered names.

-Theoretically, input string is optional — if the input is not a string or an empty string, a negative answer will be returned.
-The program is liberal and doesn't throw errors.
+Theoretically, the input string is optional — if the input is not a string or an empty string, a false will be returned.
+The program is liberal and never throws errors.

 For example,